KameronKales/GetSocialNetwork/README.md

 # GetSocialNetwork
 ![getsocialnetwork](https://cloud.githubusercontent.com/assets/14153294/10562118/923f4574-74ff-11e5-8288-c93f1d34c08e.jpg)

 ## A framework to get data from a social network.
-Python 2.7.10 Data: 17.10.15
+Python 2.7.10

 Currently the supported platform is LinkedIn.
 The framework supports only English language.
 The module doesn't need any external libs.

 Usage:
 ```
+# Quick start:
+# Create a file in the module directory and type in this code
 # import all project libraries.

-from GetSocialNetwork.linkedInStats import LinkedInStats
+from linkedInStats import LinkedInStats
-from GetSocialNetwork.socialNetwork import LinkedIn
+from socialNetwork import LinkedIn

 # initiazlie LinkedInStats class to login into the network.
 lstats = LinkedInStats('example@example.com', 'password')

 # first we need to create the database of all connections.
-The dataBase.json file will be saved in the root of the module.
+# The framework will download all contacts' profile pages to the local drive for further processing
+# Once the download is over, you'll get a dataBase.json file which will contain various enries about 1st level contacts.
 dataBase, errorProfiles = lstats.createDataBase(-1,4)

 # then we can call other methods which output txt file stats in the root of the module.